Aylesford to Maidstone walk

 To complete the full walk, go up a flight of steps to a walkway at the top of the railway bridge.
 Turn right to go across the river alongside the tracks, towards Maidstone East station.

 - Make your way across the garden to its south-eastern corner, where there is a memorial stone to the Battle of Maidstone?.
 The building on the right is Maidstone Museum?, and opposite its entrance Fremlin Walk makes a convenient place to start investigating the many eateries in the pedestrianised town centre.

 - Inside this shopping mall there are some places with outdoor seating at the right-hand end.
 For a longer detour turn left instead, then turn right to come out on Earl Street in front of the Hazlitt Theatre.
 In Market Buildings to the right of the theatre there is a French bistro/pâtisserie and an Italian café in the Corn Exchange arcade on the left.

 - The simplest way back would be to retrace your steps via Fremlin Walk, but if you want to explore further you could carry on along Market Buildings to the High Street.
 If you do this, make your own way back by following street signs to the Station (or Museum).

 There is a side entrance directly onto Platform 1 of Maidstone East station (for trains to London) through a gap in the brick wall behind the small parking area.
 To reach other platforms enter via the ticket hall.

 Turn right and (if possible) go along the riverside path for 1¼ km, eventually crossing a stream and going into a car park by the new bridge.
 Cross the main road into the car park opposite and repeat your morning route to the High Street and its refreshment places.
-To complete the walk, cross the river on the old bridge.
-The simplest route is to keep ahead on the main road, going over the railway at the level crossing and continuing along Station Road, but you could also reverse your morning route along the riverside path.